mobook/MO-book/intro.md

 We are a group of researchers and educators who came together with a common purpose of developing materials for use in our classroom teaching.
 Hopefully, these materials will find use in other classrooms and, most importantly, by those seeking entry into the world of building optimization models for data-rich applications.

-* Krzysztof Postek, Boston Consulting Group (former TU Delft)
+* Krzysztof Postek, Boston Consulting Group (formerly TU Delft)
 * Alessandro Zocca, VU Amsterdam
 * Joaquim Gromicho, ORTEC and the University of Amsterdam
 * Jeffrey Kantor, University of Notre Dame